top of page

 • Access decisions reflect the full digital-physical risk picture, enabling holistic enforcement of Zero Trust policies.

-For instance, an employee’s access to a patient records server can be denied automatically if their physical badge has not been validated at an authorized entry point within a defined time frame.
+Example: an employee’s access to a patient records server can be denied automatically if their physical badge has not been validated at an authorized entry point within a defined time frame.

 5. Automated Identity Lifecycle Management